 EHS Outsourcing is an invaluable tool for many facilities to ensure compliance.
 We are able to provide EHS Technical Professionals on-site, multiple days per week, to develop and support running the day-to-day EHS programs for the facility, as well as completing required regulatory submissions, permits, etc. In addition, we can serve as the bridge during transitional times of onsite EHS personnel.
 When our clients hire permanent EHS staff, we help get them on board in a short period of time.

-We manage EHS Outsourcing using Scrum methodology.
+We manage EHS Outsourcing using Scrum methodology per the EHS Compliance Roadmap.
 We utilize Trello to track activities during each visit with full visibility to the Client.
+The EHS Roadmap provides regulatory requirements defined by Federal, State, and Local legislation.
+This Roadmap can be used to prioritize the EHS activities when facilities hire a EHS personnel.
 This also supports our coordinated Team approach that can comprehensively handle any subject matter related to EHS, by providing varying Technical Professionals, as needed.

 Value of EHS Outsourcing